Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 Layout and information hierarchy

-The wireframes started on paper before moving into Figma — mapping the user flow from load screen through team selection, round selection, and match play.
-These were the core features, and early testing focused on how players would find and select their team.
-The card format — two opposing team panels with badge, division, stadium, and Cup Heroes visible at a glance — came from studying the FIFA team select screen.
+The card format — two opposing team panels with badge, division, stadium, and player tokens visible at a glance — came from studying the FIFA team select screen.
 That layout puts both sides in front of the player simultaneously, making the matchup feel like an event before a ball is kicked.

 Design note